MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/add-analytics.md

 # Azure Application Insights

-Your Application telemetry can be captured and analyzed in any telemetry service of your choice.
-It is recommended to choose a telemetry service that allows tracking of custom events and reporting it with custom context based attributes.
+Your application telemetry can be captured and analyzed in any telemetry service of your choice.
+It is recommended to choose a telemetry service that allows tracking of custom events and reporting it with custom context-based attributes.

 [Azure Application Insights](/azure/azure-monitor/app/app-insights-overview), a feature of [Azure Monitor](/azure/azure-monitor/) helps in tracking and monitoring app telemetry.
 It allows developers to instrument the app, track relevant metrics, custom business events in your Teams app across desktop, web, or mobile clients.